kkinnear/zprint/README.md

 ### *Recent Additions!*

+  * Important updates and fixes for all comment wrapping.
+Recommend that you use `1.2.7` instead of `1.2.6`.
   * Comment wrapping has been considerably altered.
 When working on the stability fixes for `1.2.5`, the largest remaining problem was comment wrapping causing changes to the formatting in subsequent